SecretDecks/Documentation/Contribute.md

 # How we vote

 - Any core member can create a poll
-- Before a poll can be created in Discord, it has to (manually) receive two peer approvals; hence a github issue [has to be raised](https://github.com/SecretDecks/Documentation/issues/new/choose), giving a short summary of the poll and asking for peer review.
+- Before a poll can be created in Discord it has to manually receive two peer approvals.
+A github issue [has to be raised](https://github.com/SecretDecks/Documentation/issues/new/choose),which gives a short summary of the poll and requests a peer review.
 A template for the voting report can be found [HERE](https://github.com/SecretDecks/Documentation/issues/new/choose)
-- in case the vote result has a large impact, a proposal needs to written upfront and the voting timeframe has to be 7 days minimum
+- If the vote result has a large impact a proposal will need to be written beforehand and the voting timeframe has to be 7 days minimum.
-- in case vote result has a small impact, poll can be created with a minimum timeframe of 48h
+- If the vote result has a small impact a poll can be created with a minimum timeframe of 48 hours.
-- poll answers/results need to be documented in the issue raised before, as well as approved by two peers
+- Poll answers & results need to be documented in the issue raised beforehand and be approved by two peers.
-- any change management needs to reference the issue in GitHub when creating additional items like discussions or other issues
+- Any change management needs to reference the issue in GitHub when creating additional items like discussions or other issues.